NachoToast/LethalCompanyModList/README.md

 - LethalModDataLib 1.2.2 by MaxWasUnavailable
 - LethalLib 0.16.1 by Evaise
 - Backrooms 0.1.3 by Backrooms
-- LobbyCompatibility 1.1.0 by BMX
+- ~~LobbyCompatibility 1.2.0 by BMX~~ TEMPORARILY DISABLED
-- ShipWindows 1.5.2 by TestAccount666
+- ShipWindows 1.10.2 by TestAccount666

 ## Optional (Client-Side)

 - ShipLoot 1.1.0 by tinyhoot
-- Helmet_Cameras 2.1.5 by RickArg
 - YippeeMod 1.2.4 by sunnobunno
 - NameplateTweaks 1.0.7 by taffyko
 - VoiceHUD 1.0.4 by 5bit